joschel7/eda-telemetry-lab/README.md

 ### Logging

 - **Alloy & Loki:**
-  Alloy processes Kafka data and sends it to Loki for storage.
+  Alloy collects SR Linux syslogs and processes Kafka data, then sends it to Loki for storage.
   Alloy has a web interface at <http://alloy:12345>.
-- **Promtail & Loki:**
-  Collect and aggregate SR Linux syslogs (e.g., BGP events, interface state changes).
-Logs are accessible and filterable via Grafana.
 - **Prometheus UI:**
   Check out real-time graphs at <http://prometheus:9090/graph>.